MOJACAR, ALMERIA – HOW TO GET THERE AND WHAT TO DO

 4. Restaurants and Bars

-There’s a selection of restaurants and bars but Ristorante Pizzeria Napoli, I concur not very Spanish, has the best view from its terrace, in my humble.
-I have it on good authority that the goats cheese salad is to die for.
+As you would expect, there’s a selection of restaurants and bars.
+Ristorante Pizzeria Napoli, I concur not very Spanish, has the best view from its terrace, in my humble.
+Aside from great pizza, I have it on good authority that the goats cheese salad is to die for.
 For a warm and friendly welcome, head to Bar La Sarten situated behind Iglesia de Santa María.

 Mojacar Playa – take me to the beach

-The Playa (Mojacar beach) consists of 17 km of coves and sandy beaches and is sandwiched between Garrucha and Carboneras.
+The Playa (Mojacar beach) covers 17 km of coves and sandy beaches and is sandwiched between Garrucha and Carboneras.

 No high rises are allowed, the most I believe are three-storey and not a McDonald’s or alike to be seen.
 Hip Hooray.
 Apparently, both of these stipulations are at the bequest of the local mayor.
 Big up that mayor.